text-lock/quizzero/README.md

 quizzero
 ========

-Simole quiz application.
+Simple quiz application.
 Features:
 User registration;
 4 types of answers:
 - A few of the many options;
 - One of the many options;
 - Text;
 - String;
 Store user quiz results;

 Admin-side: CRUD quizzes, CRUD questions for any quiz.